pip-services/pip-services-docs/content/en/node/commons/data/multi_string.md

 > `public` put(language: string, value: any): void

-- **language**: string - a language two-symbol code.
+- **language**: string - language's two-symbol code.
-- **value**: any - a new translation for the specified language.
+- **value**: any - new translation for the specified language.

 #### remove
-Removes translation for the specified language.
+Removes a translation for the specified language.

 > `public` remove(language: string): void

-- **language**: string - a language two-symbol code.
+- **language**: string - language's two-symbol code.

 ### Static methods